Västmanlands-Dala nation

 Västmanlands-Dala nation, mostly referred to only as V-Dala, is one of the 13 student nations at Uppsala University in Sweden.
 The nation, intended for students from the provinces of Dalarna and Västmanland – these provinces making up most of the diocese of Västerås – was founded in 1639.
 The first inspektor of the nation was Olof Rudbeck the Elder, appointed in 1663.
-The current inspektor (as of 2021) is Peter Wallensteen, professor, Department of Peace and Conflict Research, Uppsala University.
+The current inspektor (as of 2021) is Johan Tysk, professor, Department of Mathematics, Uppsala University.

 Architecture

 The house of Västmanlands-Dala nation is one of three buildings in Sweden designed by the world-famous Finnish architect Alvar Aalto.
 The house was built in 1965, and was paid for by fund-raising in Dalarna and Västmanland.